 If one or more of the deterministic criteria were met, briefly indicate the basis for each in the Remarks section of the applicable criteria.

 Use the Response Decision section to provide the basis for deciding whether or not to conduct an inspection, and which level of inspection is recommended as specified in the guidance in this procedure.
-Document the decision by placing the evaluation results in ADAMS.
+Document the decision by placing the evaluation results in Agencywide Documents Access and Management System (ADAMS).
 Then generate an e-mail to the Director, Vogtle Project Office, Office of Nuclear Reactor Regulations with the unique ADAMS Accession Number.
 This will notify headquarters staff of the region’s intentions and will allow for process tracking.

 Whenever an SI or AIT is planned, the region should also notify the licensee of its intentions once a final decision is made.